 The rescued girl becomes an adulterous wife who would rather receive strangers than her own husband.
 She takes her beautiful jewels of gold and silver and engraves images of men, objects of her lust.
 In all this, she never remembers the days of her youth, when she was naked and bare, wallowing in her blood.

 Listen to God's passionate anger in Ezekiel 16:30-37: “How sick is your heart…..Because your lust was poured out and your nakedness exposed by your acts of prostitution with your lovers, and because of all your detestable idols and the blood of your children that you gave to them, I am therefore going to gather all the lovers you pleased….against you from all around and expose your nakedness to them.”

 God promises judgement against this woman by the hands of her own lovers.
-They would demolish her mounds and tear down her elevated places.
-They would strip off her clothes, take her beautiful jewelry, and leave her stark naked.
-She would be humbled, plundered, and carried away.
+They will demolish her mounds and tear down her elevated places.
+They will strip off her clothes, take her beautiful jewelry, and leave her stark naked.
+She will be humbled, plundered, and carried away.
 And perhaps here, you begin to recognize the face of the woman...she is Israel.

 Israel's Nakedness and a Glimmer of Hope

 Israel is the redeemed child of Ezekiel 16.
 Once a group of squabbling brothers, God approaches her and says: “Live!”
 She grows numerous and strong.
 She conquers her enemies and what nation compares with Israel in riches and fame in the days of David and Solomon (1 Kings 10:27)?

 Israel's faithful love should have been for her covenant God but instead she bows down to lifeless idols and trusts in the power of foreign nations.
 For this, God strips her of her glory and gives her into the hands of her enemies, naked and exposed.
 The prophet Ezekiel is sitting in Babylonian captivity when he writes this allegorical tale of judgement to Israel.